 And you know what?
-Someone has to write those stories.
+Someone has to write the video game story.
 So, why do I not see anyone talking about how to become a scriptwriter for video games?
 Despite all of the screenwriting advice out there, it’s hard to find information about breaking into the game-writing industry.
 What is it like to write a script for a video game?
 Well, now I’ve got the details!

 So, what does a video game writer do?

-Game directors or designers often give writers parameters or a specific scenario to write.
+Game directors or game developers often give writers parameters or a specific scenario to write depending on the types of games they're building.
 For example, they may instruct the writer to write a cut scene where the main character meets a group of thieves, and the scene needs to end with the main character being knocked out and robbed.
 The writer isn’t just independently coming up with plotlines because the plot needs to be something that the game designers can achieve technically.

 A narrative designer is another type of writing job in the industry.
-A narrative designer can be brought on to shape the narrative of the game, focus on the gameplayer’s experience, and they may have a more technical gaming background than a writer.
-When it comes to writing for video games, the various roles and duties may overlap, and some might not exist in different projects.
+A narrative designer can be brought on to shape the narrative design of the game, focus on the gameplayer’s experience, and they may have a more technical gaming background than a writer.
+When it comes to writing for a video game story, the various roles and duties may overlap, and some might not exist in different projects.
 There’s a lot of variation.

 Can I write a spec script for a video game?

-How do I break in as a writer in the video game industry?
+How do I get employed in the video game industry?